Relintai/pandemonium_engine_docs/01_about/04_complying_with_licenses.md

 # Complying with licenses

 ## What are licenses?

-Pandemonium is created and distributed under the `MIT License ( https://opensource.org/licenses/MIT )`.
+Pandemonium is created and distributed under the [MIT License](https://opensource.org/licenses/MIT).
 It doesn't have a sole owner either, as every contributor that submits code to the project does it under this same license and keeps ownership of the contribution.